jeremiahkemper/WindowShopping/README.md

 * `LiveProductListing` - a bindable list which keeps track of the products available to purchase

 ## Samples
-Included in this repo is `WindowShopping.Samples.sln` which contains a Windows application using these behaviors with little code behind.
+Included in this repo is `WindowShopping.Samples.sln` which contains a Windows application using all of the behaviors and live classes.
+It also listens to the broadcasting log from the active abstraction layer.

-The sample shows how to use all of the behaviors and actions, and listen to the broadcasting log from the active abstraction layer.
-The sample also shows how to override the default `CurrentApp` object with the `CurrentAppSimulator` inside `CurrentAppSimulatorRepository`
+The sample overrides the default `CurrentApp` object with the `CurrentAppSimulator` during debugging by using the `CurrentAppSimulatorRepository`.